campsj/scRNAseq/README.md

 ### 5. Clustering with SC3
 + Perform clustering with SC3
 + Check clusters online
-+ Plot PCA with sc3 clusters
++ Plot PCA and tSNE with sc3 clusters
-+ Filter marker genes and plot them on PCA
++ Plot expression of clusters
++ Make adjusted heatmaps

 ### 6. PCA and tSNE analysis
 + Export gene weights in principal components